MicrosoftDocs/architecture-center/docs/ai-ml/guide/azure-openai-gateway-custom-authentication-content.md

 Implementing more authorization scoping with roles and permissions for client applications in your gateway also enables granular control.
 These scopes allow specific operations to be permitted based on the client application's needs, enhancing security and manageability.

+For access token validation, be sure to validate all key registered claims such as `iss`, `aud`, `exp`, and `nbf` in addition to any relevant workload specific claims such as group memberships or application roles.

 ### Use Azure managed identities

 Using Azure managed identities simplifies authentication across all client application scenarios by centralizing authentication management.
 This approach reduces the complexity and risks associated with managing multiple API keys or credentials in client applications.

-As managed identities inherently support Azure role-based access control, they ensure the gateway has only the right level of permission to access Azure OpenAI instances.
-Managed identities reduce the risk of unauthorized access and simplify compliance with security policies.
+As managed identities inherently support Azure role-based access control, they ensure the gateway has only the lowest level of permission necessary to access Azure OpenAI instances.
+Combined with disabling alternative authentication methods, managed identities reduce the risk of unauthorized access and simplify compliance with security policies.

 ### Implement comprehensive observability